JackV2020/Root-A-Toon-USB-Stick/README.md

 ## Rooting

 To root the Toon yet you can issue ```sudo bash root-toon.sh root```<br>
-This will download the 'payload' as maintained by Igor Ybema and root your Toon with the latest version of his scripts.
+This will download the 'payload' as maintained on https://github.com/ToonSoftwareCollective/Root-A-Toon and root your Toon with the latest version of these scripts.

 ## Sending own payload